Travel Guides

 Everest Base Camp is a high-altitude trek.
 So, you are likely to get altitude sickness.

-What is altitude of Everest Base Camp?
+What is the altitude of Everest Base Camp?

 The altitude of Everest Base Camp is 5,346 meters (17,598 feet).